Government Reviews

 Body

-If you receive a subpoena for documents or testimony, or a warrant, at or regarding UVM, you must follow these procedures:
+If you receive a subpoena for documents or testimony, or a warrant, at or regarding UVM, you must follow the procedures specified in UVM’s Subpoenas, Complaints, Warrants, and other Legal Documents UOP.

 Agency Written Notice of Initiation of an Inspection, Audit or Investigation